andioniciuc/ARusu-RayToys_Manual_Testing/README.md

 #### 2.4 Test implementation
 Verify if the following elements are ready before test execution:
-* Test environment is up and running: https://opensource-demo.orangehrmlive.com/web/index.php/auth/login
+* Test environment is up and running: https://raytoys.ro
-- Access to test environment is given: username Admin, password: admin 123
+- Access to test environment is given: username , password:
 + Cycle summary was created
 - Test cases were added to the cycle summary
-- Postman collection with the API methods was created
-- Authorization token was created accessing the API and it is valid

 #### 2.5 Test execution